Best daily deals

 Depending on the network, there are multiple ways to retrieve SMS messages from a carrier's storage server.

-Modern 5G networks complicate the legacy messaging standard further, offering two ways to retrieve SMS data in addition to the original GSM method.
+Modern 5G networks further complicate the legacy messaging standard.
+These offer two ways to retrieve SMS data besides the original GSM method.
 The first is through SMS over IP, which essentially nabs the message through the 4G network layer.
-This is fine for early 5G deployments, but once 5G Standalone networks switch on they’ll have to implement SMS over NAS.
+This is fine for early 5G deployments, but once 5G Standalone networks switch on, they’ll have to implement SMS over NAS.
 SMS over NAS deploys a Short Message Service Function (SMSF) network element into the 5G Core Network, allowing it to communicate directly with the SMSC.

 The good news is that all of these implementations can run side by side, offering multiple pathways to send and receive text messages.
 But who would have thought sending 160 characters over the air could be quite this complicated?